| When

 one.
 David alone was able to see the situation with the

+eyes of faith.
 Why did David see

 a remarkable opportunity for victory, while others didn't?
 His